dataswarm/dataswarm.github.io/index.md

           <div class="row">
               <div class="col-lg-8 col-lg-offset-2">
                   <h3>DataSwarm</h3>
-                  <p>The aim of DataSwarm is provide a tool to make big data analysis.
-User can easily create, resize or remove clusters for processing data and combine several languajes to analize and visualise data.
-Also they can share their work and create  workflows to be execute when they want.</p>
+                  <p>The aim of DataSwarm is provide a big data analysis tool.
+Users can easily create, resize or remove clusters for processing data and combine several languages to analyze and visualize data.
+Also they can share their work and create workflows to be executed when they want.</p>
               </div>
           </div>
       </div>